 1. Data Analytics and BI Tools: Tableau

 When it comes to the best business intelligence software, Tableau is probably the first tool that comes to mind.
 And that’s logical!
 First of all, Tableau offers an amazing variety of products.
 It has a desktop, mobile, and embedded versions, is available online, and so on.
 The products can be used both by individuals and teams.
 Apart from this, Tableau is suitable for numerous industries, and its website provides enough examples and explanations regarding this.

-The support here is great — there are a lot of manuals, videos and guides, and you can always ask the community to help you.
-Even live trainings are available!
+The support here is great — there are a lot of manuals, videos, and guides, and you can always ask the community to help you.
+Even live training is available!
 The pricing for Tableau varies, but you can always try it for free to make sure it is the tool you were looking for.

 2. Microsoft Power BI

 Microsoft Power BI is also considered to be one of the best data analytics BI tools.
 You can use it on your desktop or mobile gadget, the embedded version is offered too.
 Regarding the learning process, there are more than enough things to explore: videos, articles, etc. We found no options for live training, but you can always go for webinars or ask your question to the community.

 The pricing depends on the package you choose, but the free trial is also here.
 So if you have any doubts — start with it.

 Just like Tableau, Microsoft Power BI is also used by diverse well-known companies, such as Rolls-Royce, Henkel, Hewlett Packard, and others.
 Their cases can be found on the website, so check them out if you need some inspiration.

 3. Data Analytics and BI Tools: Domo BI